 Programming teams need to optimize various approaches to DevOps, CI/CD, and version control to synchronize with Visual Studio, GitHub, or other tools across multiple developer desktops.

-5. What are the Differences Between Windows or Linux VPS?
+5. What are the Differences Between Windows and Linux VPS?

-The biggest difference between Windows and Linux hosting is open-source licensing and community development — and the expenses that come with that decision.
+The biggest difference between Windows and Linux hosting is open-source licensing and community development — and the expenses that come with that.

 Although not every Linux distribution is free to use, all are open-source licensed under the GNU general public license.
 Linux evolved to compete with UNIX, Microsoft Windows, Macintosh, BSD, and other proprietary operating systems.